 THAT’LL, THAT’RE, THAT’VE, THERE’LL, THERE’RE, THERE’VE, THIS’LL, WHO’RE.
 No. These clumsies are fine in conversation, but written English isn’t ready for them yet.
 Do I use that’ll when I talk?
 Sure.
 But not when I write.

-To repeat what we said above, those no-nos are acceptable in dialogue, humor, or casual writing, but not in formal writing.
+To repeat what we said above, those no-nos are acceptable in informal speech.
+And in print, they’re fine in dialogue, humor, and casual writing, but not in formal writing.

 Although usage guides now welcome contractions, some people still hesitate to use them in writing.
 We think that’s silly.
 As we’ve written in Origins of the Specious, our book about language myths and misconceptions, writers have been using contractions in English since Anglo-Saxon days.